hl037/skbs/README.md

 The content of the `root` directory will be put inside the destination the user provided, each file will be checked for a template header line, and if found, will be parsed and executed as for the self-contained single file template.

+Templates can call each other with `skbs.gen(template_name, dest, *args)`, injected as `skbs` in `plugin.py` and per-file templates — handy to compose a bigger template out of smaller reusable ones.
+See the Tutorial ( https://github.com/hl037/skbs/wiki/Tutorial ) for the full semantics, and API_Reference ( https://github.com/hl037/skbs/wiki/API_Reference ) for the exact signature.

 ------

 To install a template (or a directory containing template :